Magickbase/neuron-public-issues/Neuron-PRDs/WalletConnect/GeneralComponent.md

 ### Connecting flowchart

 > Scanning QR code is the most used and also recommended for users to connect to dApp with your wallet.
 We also offer a way to connect by pasting the WalletConnect code which could be used for testing.
-[UI](https://www.figma.com/file/6XNoimRDbFTTNm016rbIdU/Magickbase?type=design&node-id=16072-38648&t=rF3mLzNYeaveGD6Q-0)
+[UI for Connecting Flowchart](https://www.figma.com/file/6XNoimRDbFTTNm016rbIdU/Magickbase?type=design&node-id=16072-38648&t=rF3mLzNYeaveGD6Q-0)

 #### UI Sketch